judd147/BC-Cancer/StandUpDocuments/Week-2-September-16-retrospective.md

 ## Overall Team Assessment
 Reflect on the team’s performance as a whole.
 - **Team Strengths:**
-  - Maintain open and transparent communication.
-  - Cultivate a collaborative spirit.
+  - Maintain open and transparent communication to cultivate a collaborative spirit.
-  - Commit to delivering client-focused solutions.
+  - Take initiative and ownership when it comes to task splitting.
+  - Leverage tools like Notion to make project management and collaboration more effective.
 - **Areas for Improvement:**
-  - At this stage, there is little to improve.
+  - Communication
 - **Suggestions for Future Projects:**
-  - We will collaborate to achieve our goal of developing a solution that meets our clients' needs.
-  - We may establish the roles within the team at a later time.
+  - It might be a good idea to setup regular weekly meetings among team members.

 ---